Cooper’s Hill

 Thee

-The poet is here addressing Cooper's Hill itself.
+The poet addresses Cooper’s Hill itself.

 Pauls, the late theme of such a Muse